Skip to main content

 • Photo/Video release

-The Summer Camps team will be taking photos and videos during in-person summer camps that may be used in future marketing materials.
+Ontario Tech staff members will be taking photos and videos during in-person camps/courses that may be used in future marketing materials.
 For this reason, parents/guardians of campers can opt-in on the Photo/Video Release during registration to give Ontario Tech University permission to take and use these photos and videos.

 *Parents/guardians are responsible for reading and understanding the detailed information on the Photo/Video Release form before providing consent.
 Consent will be requested at the time of registration.

-Ontario Tech University is committed to providing a safe environment for all children attending camps at the University.
+Ontario Tech University is committed to providing a safe environment for all registrants attending child and youth programming at Ontario Tech.

-A camper photo will be requested at the time of registration for in-person and family camps only.
+A camper/participant photo will be requested at the time of registration for in-person camps/courses only.

 Photo requirements include: